kellywujy/climadash_py/README.md

 ===

 ## Introduction
 This app aims to raise awareness and promote reflection on the issue of climate change in Canada.
-Through interactive data visualizations and educational resources, we hope to inspire people to think more deeply about the impact of climate change on our planet and the urgent need to take action to address this global challenge.
-Our goal is to empower individuals to make informed decisions and take meaningful steps towards a more sustainable future.
+Through interactive data visualizations and educational resources, I hope to inspire people to think more deeply about the impact of climate change on our planet and the urgent need to take action to address this global challenge.

 ## Project proposal
 📊 [Proposal Link](https://github.com/UBC-MDS/climadash/blob/main/report/proposal.md)